 - blackberries: You can use fresh or frozen.
 Blackberries are packed with essential nutrients and antioxidants.
 Did you know that they may improve brain health and help prevent memory loss caused by aging?
 Read more about the health benefits of blackberries.

 Substitute other berries for the blackberries!
 Blueberries, raspberries or even Saskatoon berries (also called Service berries) are delicious in these bars.
 You'll love these Blueberry Oatmeal Breakfast Bars, too.

 How to make Blackberry Breakfast Bars

 Here's a quick overview of what you'll do to make these yummy blackberry bars.
 Complete instructions are in the recipe card below.

-Mix the wet ingredients in a large bowl, the dry ingredients in a smaller bowl, then combine the two.
+- Combine the wet ingredients in one bowl, the dry ingredients in another, then combine the two.
 Gently fold in the blackberries, stirring as little as possible so you don't end up with purple bars!

-Cool in the pan for 10 -15 minutes.
-If you try to remove them from the pan too soon, you risk having them crumble and bake.
+- Cool in the pan for 10 -15 minutes.
+If you try to remove them from the pan too soon, you risk having them crumble and break.
 After 10 to 15 minutes, carefully remove to a cooling rack to cool completely.
-Remove the parchment paper (I just slide it out from underneath the bars.)
+Remove the parchment paper (just slide it out from underneath the bars.)

-When completely cool, use a sharp or serrated knife to cut into bars.
-This recipe make 16 small bars or 9 large bars.
+- When completely cool, use a sharp or serrated knife to cut into bars.
+This recipe makes 16 small bars or 8 large bars.

 Make a batch of these wholesome Blackberry Oatmeal Breakfast Bars today and look forward to coffee time in the morning.
 Enjoy, everyone!